surayashivji/Kitura-ServerSideSwift/README.md

 ## Projects
 1. Starter Site
-	* **Description:** Simple site that has dummy pages for the home, contact, and staff
+	* **Description:** simple site that has dummy pages for the home, contact, and staff
 	* **Outcomes:** setting up the server, integrating Kitura with project, using the swift package manager, templating in Swift, logging
 	* **[Code](https://github.com/surayashivji/KituraProgress/tree/master/1basicsite)**
 2. VotingAPI